IBMDeveloperUK/Cloud-Hosted-Twitter-Bot/Labs/lab-0.md

 > **Note**: If you have a federated ID, use `ibmcloud login --sso` to log in to the IBM Cloud CLI.
 Enter your user name, and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.

-4. Install the IBM Cloud Foundary command-line interface with the command `ibmcloud cf install`
+4. Install the IBM Cloud Foundry command-line interface with the command `ibmcloud cf install`

 ---